mfiers/Moa/sphinx/intro.rst

 **NOTE: both the software and the manual are under development.
-Expect things to change.**
+Things might change.**

 Introduction
 ============

-A bioinformatics project is often consists of many separate, interdependent, steps.
-Once a project gets bigger it becomes vital to apply some organization and automation.
+A bioinformatics project commonly consists of a number of separate steps that chain (3\ :sup:`rd` party) tools together.
+To finetune the behaviour of of such an analysis pipeline, a number of custom steps are often necessary.
+Particularly when such projects get bigger, it becomes vital to organize, automate and store analysis pipelines.

-There are many different ways to automate a bioinformatics project .
-Many bioinformaticians, however, continue using the command-line or tailor-made scripts to organize and automate their work.
-This has obvious advantages, most importantly flexibility.
-Potential downsides to scripting are that a project easily becomes disorganized and untrackable unless explicit measures are taken.
+There are many different ways to organize bioinformatics projects.
+Many bioinformaticians use the command line or tailor made scripts to organize and automate their work.
+This approach has obvious advantages, most importantly flexibility.
+Potential downsides to scripting are that a project easily becomes disorganized and untrackable unless measures are taken.

-Moa aims to assist in organizing, automating and maintaining a command line bioinformatics project without losing flexibility.
-The best way to understand how Moa aims to achieve this is by an example:
+*Moa aims to assist in organizing, automating and maintaining a command line bioinformatics project without loss of flexibility.*

+The best way to understand how Moa aims to achieve this is by a simple
+example:

 ::

     moa new blast -t "run a demo"
-    moa set blast_db=/data/blast/db/nt
+    moa set db=/data/blast/db/nt
-    moa set blast_input_dir=../sequences/
+    moa set input_dir=../sequences/
     moa set moa_postprocess='grep polymerase gff/*gff > pol.gff'
     moa run

 In the first line, a new BLAST job (titled "run a demo") is created in the current directory.
-What really happens is that Moa creates a script (Makefile) that imports a BLAST specific template.
-The next two lines set a few parameters for BLAST.
-In the last line Moa is executed and 'blasts' the input sequences (in ``../sequences``) against the database in ``/data/blast/db/nt``.
+What really happens is that Moa associates the `blast` template to the current directory.
+The `blast` template (obviously) knows how to execute a [BLAST]_ job, but needs at least two variables defined, as demonstrated in lines two and three.
+The fourth line demonstrates a specific Moa is executed and 'blasts' the input sequences (in ``../sequences``) against the database in ``/data/blast/db/nt``.
 BLAST output files (XML) are generated and converted to GFF (GFF conversion is an extra, not part of the BLAST suite).
 The one to last statement is probably most remarkable; it is a single (shell) commmand that will be executed after BLAST is executed (there is a corresponding ``moa_preprocess``).
 This shell comamand filters all BLAST hits that have the word "polymerase" in their description into a separater GFF file.

 Moa employs `GNU make <http://www.gnu.org/software/make>`_ to describe its building blocks.
 GNU Make is originally developed for software